"Slow Murder"

 Also all the art work was created by the guitarist Mike Wolff.
 In a world

-full of metal bands they are definitely doing what it takes to not blend in
+full of metal bands they are definitely doing what it takes to not blend

 with the rest.